Xtrendence/FileDrop/README.md

 ### Disclaimer

 This was made as the coursework for my COMP3006 university module.
+Pull requests and major changes cannot be made until I receive a grade for this project to avoid plagiarism issues.
 The requirements were to develop a responsive and interactive web application that uses web sockets, Node.js, and PouchDB or MongoDB as its server-side database.

 ### What is FileDrop?